Apllify/CSE302-BX-Compiler/tac_commands.md

 => Refer to runtime c functions
 - %t1 = s_alloc n
-=> Allocates known memory amount on stack (performed during tac to assembly directly)
+=> Allocates known memory amount on stack (performed during tac to assembly directly) => This is because our array vars should just be stack pointers